2019 Danish general election: Early statements

 In October 2017 New Right, a new right-wing political party that became eligible to run in October 2016, listed three demands for a candidate for prime minister to receive their support.
 All three demands were tightenings of the immigration policy.

 On 4 June 2018, the Social Democrats, the largest opposition party, stated that if they were to win the election, they wished to form a single-party government led by their leader Mette Frederiksen, i.e. not as a coalition government with the Social Liberal Party.
 This was done in order to both pursue traditional centre-left issues, and to have a strict immigration policy.
 Morten Østergaard, the leader of the Social Liberal Party, responded by saying that if the Social Democrats wanted their support, they would also need to give them concessions.
 The message was welcomed by the anti-immigration Danish People's Party, which supported the centre-right party Venstre in the election.
 Their leader Kristian Thulesen Dahl, said that this would ensure that they could get through with their immigration policy, no matter which party won the election.

 On 26 June 2018, The Alternative, which traditionally is regarded as belonging to the "red bloc", stated that they no longer would support Mette Frederiksen as candidate to become prime minister.
 Instead, they would support their own political leader, Uffe Elbæk, as a way to "pull their seats from the equation" after the election.
 This was done because they did not regard the other parties' ambitions concerning climate change to be sufficient.
-The move was met with criticism, as Elbæk's chances are very slim, and it could risk keeping Lars Løkke Rasmussen as prime minister.
+The move was met with criticism, as Elbæk's chances were slim, and it could risk keeping Lars Løkke Rasmussen as prime minister.